 Although I loved my job, I realized that by going out on my own, I could spend more time focusing on my two passions: editing and writing.
 And that brings me here.
 When I’m not at my desk or teaching a writers’ workshop, I am usually somewhere outside in beautiful southern California, refueling my brain with running, hiking, nature photography, and painting.
 Or in my other happy place: the kitchen, experimenting with new ingredients and listening to some podcast or another.

-I live for the process of unfolding and rebuilding that's inherent in every edit, and am known by my clients for my deep-tissue, ten-page editorial letters, unrelenting attention to detail, and empathetic communication style.
+I live for the process of unfolding and rebuilding that's inherent in every edit, and am known by my clients for my long, deep-tissue editorial letters, unrelenting attention to detail, and empathetic communication style.
 I like to imagine I'm approaching any edit as a surgeon—the careful analysis, diagnosis, and treatment plan to help the book's best self shine.
 I will start by identifying what is unique and important about your story and your writing, so that I can focus on editing without sacrificing those strengths.
 No sentence is too small for my attention, and I read with a sharp eye for weak or flagging language, while also making sure the pages are turning quickly and the characters are sticking with me.
 Whether it's a villain who could be more villainous, a story line that trails off, or a murky middle, I will do my best to be your objective eyes and suggest a clear path forward, so that your job on the other end of the edit is simpler.

 There are a few different services I can offer you, depending on where your project is now and where you would like to take it; please visit my Editorial Services section for a description of each.
 I know that working with an editor is an investment of your hard-earned resources and time, so it’s important to me that we are a good fit, that I believe your project is at the right stage for a professional editor, and that I have full confidence I am the right one for your project before accepting it.
 If I'm not sure of these things for any reason, I will be completely honest and suggest a different editor or an appropriate next step for the manuscript.